BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 During a clear daytime, you'll find a Teddiursa!
 It will run off and we'll have to chase it.

 Go left from this area and enter the first house that you can.
-Inside, you'll find a *PokéSnax*!
-This item is crucial for getting certain Pokémon.
+Inside, you'll find a *PokeSnax*!
+This item is crucial for getting certain Pokemon.

 More hidden items around here include: